 Nina received her BA in Urban Design from Florida Atlantic University, MA in International Affairs and a M.S in Urban and Regional Planning from Florida State University.
 She enjoys cooking and swimming, as well as spending her weekends at the park.

 Originally from Pennsylvania, Kyle joined the PartnersGlobal team in 2018 after leading programmatic efforts at R3SOLUTE, a Berlin-based non-profit focused on reducing conflict in refugee communities.
-Kyle also assisted in the organizational development of Bosh Bosh INc., a grassroots women’s empowerment NGO in Liberia and served for two years as a Peace Corps volunteer in Senegal.
+Kyle also worked as an organizational development consultant for Bosh Bosh Inc., a grassroots Liberian women’s empowerment NGO and served for two years with the Peace Corps in Senegal.

-Kyle holds a Master of Science degree in Negotiation and Conflict Resolution from Columbia University, and Bachelor of Science degree in Business Administration from Bucknell University.
-When not at work, Kyle spends most of his time playing acoustic guitar or Thai kick-boxing.
+Kyle holds a Master of Science in Negotiation and Conflict Resolution from Columbia University, and Bachelor of Science degree in Business Administration from Bucknell University.
+When not at work, Kyle spends his time playing acoustic guitar and teaching yoga.

 Yu Chen is originally from China, having been raised in the Canton.
 She graduated from the George Washington University with a degree of Accountancy and minor in Economics.
 Before starting at PartnersGlobal, Yu Chen worked for Meridian International Center, a global leadership organization that focuses on cultural exchange and educational cooperation.
 She has worked for various nonprofit organizations in Washington, DC where she was responsible for finance, accounting and grant management functions.